2021 Toyota RAV4 vs. Toyota Tacoma – Do You Really Need a Truck?

 Toyota has an honorable lineup of diverse and capable off-roaders.
-You may even be interested in two seemingly different options like the Toyota RAV4 and the Toyota Tacoma.
+You may even be interested in two seemingly different options, such as the 2021 Toyota RAV4 and the 2021 Toyota Tacoma.
 Both have their unique charms as well as drawbacks.
-How would you go about picking between a compact SUV and a compact truck?
+How would you go about picking between a compact SUV and a compact Toyota truck?

 Toyota’s RAV4 gets more versatile with each new year.
 As with the outgoing model, the 2021 RAV4 features a single powertrain consisting of a 203-hp 2.5-liter four-cylinder and an eight-speed automatic transmission.
 The RAV4 slays with its quick acceleration and excellent fuel economy; it has an EPA rating of up to 30 mpg overall.

-One drawback of the RAV4 current generation is that excess engine noise can be aggravating.
-However, this critique hasn’t stopped owners from enjoying their SUV.
+U.S. News notes that one drawback of the RAV4 current generation is that excess engine noise can be aggravating.
+However, this critique hasn’t stopped owners from enjoying their SUVs.
 But for a quieter experience and a greater emphasis on fuel efficiency, you may want to consider the RAV4 Hybrid or the all-new RAV4 Prime plug-in hybrid.

 The Tacoma isn’t as luxurious as, say, the Honda Ridgeline, but it’s plenty capable.
 Entry-level models have a 159-hp, 2.7-liter four-cylinder.
 On the plus side, models with the four-cylinder have an EPA rating of up to 21 mpg overall, which is solid.
 Like the RAV4, the base Tacoma can tow up to 3,500 pounds.
 However, the base engine feels largely underpowered.